chris-pettinga/Nielsen_Appointments_API/README.md

 | `/api/appointments/get_appointments_between_dates/`| GET        | Retrieves all the appointments between a specified date range, ordered by price (highest first).
 The start and end datetimes must be passed as query parameters: **start_date_time** and **end_date_time**.
 The datetime is in the format %YEAR-%MONTH-%DAYT%HOUR-%MINUTE-%SECOND.
 E.G. for the 13th December 2021 12PM, it would be 2021-12-13T12-00-00

+I have also included an example config.yml file that would be used in conjunction with CircleCI/Docker to create a CI pipeline

+###Things that could be improved
+1. The entire package could be wrapped in a docker image, making deployment a lot easier.
+This would be useful for you as the interviewer but also in production alongside the CI automatic testing suite
+2. Sqlite is not an appropriate DB choice for a production application, in reality I would use Postgres however for the sake of making deployment easier, I went with Sqlite
+3. Better documentation explaining how to use the API (e.g. example requests, example repsonses, data-types of all possible responses...etc.) would be very useful
+4. User authentication and rate limiting to ensure that only authenticated and responsible users could access the API.
+This would perhaps be done in the form of an personal API key given to clients.
+5. Similar to above, appointments could be linked to the users in the database, further improving data-access controls by only allowing clients to see the Appointments they have a relationship with
+6. I'm not too happy about the 'status' field of the Appointment model, it seems strange that a new record is created with a null value and is then only given one when the appointment has happened.
+Data in one table should all pertain to the state of that object at a single point in time, perhaps a one-to-many child table would be better to deal with appointment results and follow-ups